My Unfaithful Partner Drained Our Joint Account of $240,000 - and I Still Can’t Afford to Separate.

 Rachel said she found a job in another city.
 She stayed overnight sometimes to avoid the drive.
 Then I found a receipt that didn't match her story.

-During that time, we went through the usual things.
-Job changes.
-Moves.
-Periods where money was tighter than we liked.
 We shared a joint account and treated it as our reserve.
 I didn’t check it often because I never thought I needed to.
+When the problems started, they didn’t look permanent.

-Rachel lost her job for the second time that year.
-She said it was about the work environment and the people.
-I didn’t argue.
 Not long after that, she told me she’d found a new job at a home goods retailer in another city.
 She said she’d be commuting a few days a week at first.

 Later, she said it made more sense to stay overnight sometimes to avoid the drive.
 I checked the company name and the manager she mentioned.
 Everything lined up.
 The explanation seemed reasonable.